Owner and Curator, HorseSpirit Arts Gallery

-After working in National Security for 26 years, Robin Holliday experienced several life-changing events that helped her realize that life is precious, and also short.
-So, she left her career behind to pursue her life-long dream to embark on a personal journey as an artist and to one day own an Art Gallery.
+After working in National Security for 26 years, Robin Holliday experienced several life-changing events that helped her realize that life is precious and short.
+She decided to leave her career to pursue her life-long dream, to embark on her own personal journey as an artist and to own an art gallery.

-Robin designs and creates one-of-a-kind pieces of jewelry from natural gem stones.
+Robin designs and creates one-of-a-kind pieces of jewelry from natural gemstones.
 She also creates crystal sun catchers and mobiles.
 Her jewelry is made from stones such as Amethyst, Pearls, Turquoise and Black Onyx, combined with her metalwork.
-Her sun catchers & mobiles are styled from faceted lead crystal prisms (both new and recycled) & hand-made lampwork beads.
-When the sunlight hits the crystal prism, it is refracted and creates beautiful rainbows throughout the room.
+Her sun catchers & mobiles are styled using faceted lead crystal prisms (both new and recycled) and hand-made lampwork beads.
+When the sunlight hits the crystal prisms, it is refracted and creates beautiful rainbows throughout the room.
 Robin creates everything using sterling silver-plated or 24K gold-covered wire & findings.

-Honors & Awards: Department of the Navy Superior Public Service Award in 1995; Center for Naval Analyses (CNA) Phil E. Depoy Award for Analytical Excellence in 1996; International Women’s Forum (IWF) Leadership Foundation Fellows Recipient 1998/1999 (co-sponsored by the Harvard University John F. Kennedy School of Government); Massachusetts Institute of Technology (MIT) Center for International Studies SEMINAR XXI Fellow 2005/06; and Appointment to Johns Hopkins University Applied Physics Laboratory Principal Professional Staff 2007.
+- Honors & Awards: Department of the Navy Superior Public Service Award-1995; Center for Naval Analyses (CNA) Phil E. Depoy Award for Analytical Excellence-1996; International Women’s Forum (IWF) Leadership Foundation Fellows Recipient-1998/1999 (co-sponsored by the Harvard University John F. Kennedy School of Government); Massachusetts Institute of Technology (MIT) Center for International Studies SEMINAR XXI Fellow-2005/06; and Appointment to Johns Hopkins University Applied Physics Laboratory Principal Professional Staff-2007.